Diploma of Music - CC41

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

-Students will be required to successfully complete an audition and interview for admission to the course.
+For entry into this course, all applicants will be required to successfully complete an audition and interview.

-It is recommended that students have achieved at least an intermediate level of performance skill on their particular instrument or voice before auditioning for entry to this course.
+It is recommended that students have achieved at least an intermediate level of performance skill on their particular instrument or voice, or intermediate compositional skill before auditioning for entry to this course.

 Completion of the Diploma of Music will prepare you to pursue employment opportunities in roles such as a: